jtownson/swakka/readme.md

 (either in the query string, path, headers or request body) from the request.
 Pattern match the Params HList to obtain each parameter.
 The _value_ field contains the extracted parameter value.

+Be aware that Swakka routes check and extracts _request_ information but do not check _response_ information.
+If, for example, your swagger definition says your API returns a ResponseValue[Pet] but your implementation actually returns something else, you have a bug.